kdl-org/kdl/SPEC.md

 intermediate lines.
 The first and last Newline can be the same character (that is, empty multi-line strings are legal).

-Strings with literal Newlines that do not immediately start with a Newline and whose final `"` is not preceeded by optional whitespace and a Newline are illegal.

 In other words, the final line specifies the whitespace prefix that will be removed from all other lines.

+Multi-line Strings that do not immediately start with a Newline and whose final `"""` is not preceeded by optional whitespace and a Newline are illegal.
+This also means that `"""` may not be used for a single-line String (e.g.
+`"""foo"""`).

 It is a syntax error for any body lines of the multi-line string to not match the whitespace prefix of the last line with the final quote.